claresudbery/clare-wiki-ably/pages/think/life/health.md

 ### Staying sane during the COVID-19 crisis

+#### Positive stuff

+- @andrewdotdobson and his colleagues at Publicis Poke have made [a webapp with a button you can press](https://pressforpositivity.publicispoke.com/) for good positive stuff to cheer you up and distract you.
+Announced [here on Twitter](https://twitter.com/andrewdotdobson/status/1348612537345052682?s=21).

 #### Meg John and Justin: Podcast and Resources on Stress and Coronavirus

 - [The wonderful Meg-John and Justin on stress](https://megjohnandjustin.com/you/stress-and-coronavirus/)